The Best Wild Areas and Sanctuaries to See Kiwi

 1. Stewart Island

 For a good chance to see kiwi birds in the wild, spend some time on Stewart Island.
-The third most populated New Zealand island actually has more kiwi than humans with an estimated 20,000 kiwi on the island.
-What’s more, the likelihood of stumbling upon a kiwi is further increased due to the fact that the species of kiwi on the island, the southern brown kiwi, is prone to foraging in the forest well into midday.
+The third-most populated New Zealand island actually has more kiwi than humans with an estimated 20,000 kiwi on the island.
+What’s more, the likelihood of stumbling upon a kiwi is further increased by the species of kiwi on the island, the southern brown kiwi, is prone to foraging in the forest well into midday.
 The best places to see kiwi birds on Stewart Island are on Ulva Island and along the hiking trails around the Rakiura National Park – particularly Mason Bay.

 2. Trounson Kauri Park

-Take a guided night walk into the Trounson Kauri Park (Kauri Coast Top 10 Holiday Park offer tours) or venture yourself after dark on the Trounson Kauri Park Loop Track.
-Not only is it a fantastic location to see the giants of the forest, the kauri tree, but the forest is also home to North Island brown kiwi.
+Take a self-guided night walk into the Trounson Kauri Park (Kauri Coast Top 10 Holiday Park offer a “Kiwi Walk Kit”) or venture yourself after dark on the Trounson Kauri Park Loop Track.
+Not only is it a fantastic location to see the giants of the forest, the kauri, but the forest is also home to North Island brown kiwi.
 Take the track slowly, avoid shining white light at any wildlife, and see what you discover!

-Location: Trounson Kauri Park, Trounson Park Road, 38 km north of Dargaville on the North Island.
+Location: Trounson Kauri Park, Trounson Park Road, 38 km (24 mi) north of Dargaville on the North Island.

 3. Kiwi North

-In the Northland city of Whangarei, Kiwi North holds a state of the art kiwi house changing day into night.
+In the Northland city of Whangarei, Kiwi North holds a state-of-the-art nocturnal kiwi house changing day into night.
 That way, visitors can watch the kiwi doing their nightly habits without disturbing them.
 Kiwi North also holds other fascinating native wildlife like the tuatara, a living descendant of the dinosaur era, geckos, native fish and much more!

 4. Whangarei Bird Recovery Centre

-Location: Next to Kiwi North,6km from Whangarei on the North Island.
+Location: Next to Kiwi North, 6 km (3.7 mi) from Whangarei on the North Island.

 5. Waipoua Forest

 The Waipoua Forest is an enchanting place giving the sense of experiencing New Zealand as it was before human migration to the islands.
 See the largest kauri trees of Tane Mahuta and Tane Mahuta Ngahere, otherwise known as the “Lord of the Forest” and the “Father of the Forest”.
-North Island brown kiwi are often spotted here after dark, whether it’s along the walking tracks of the Waipoua Forest, or even crossing the road through the Waipoua Forest – so keep an eye out and be careful!
+North Island brown kiwi are often spotted here after dark, whether it’s along the walking tracks of the Waipoua Forest or even crossing the road – so keep an eye out and be careful!

 Location: Waipoua Forest, Northland, North Island.

-See North Island brown kiwi chicks at the kiwi hatchery in Rainbow Springs, Rotorua.
-Kiwi eggs are taken from the wild, hatched and raised until the kiwi is about 1kg so it is strong enough to defend itself in the wild.
-Kiwi Encounter at Rainbow Springs is a great way to learn about kiwi conservation and the initial stages of these birds’ lives.
+See North Island brown kiwi chicks at the National Kiwi Hatchery in Rotorua.
+Kiwi eggs are taken from the wild, hatched and raised until the kiwi is about 1 kg (2.2 lbs) so it is strong enough to defend itself in the wild.
+The hatchery is a great way to learn about kiwi conservation and the initial stages of these birds’ lives.
 Find out more about the National Kiwi Hatchery and book your tickets on Viator and Klook.

 Location: 192 Fairy Springs Road, Fairy Springs, Rotorua on the North Island.